maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-payment-process-using-the-credit-card-payment-method.md

 Again we're using a factory function for better testability and easier consecutive usage.
 The `payment()` function is calling the `PaymentRequest` instance provided by the `paymentRequest()` function which is injected as a dependency.

-By calling the `show()` method on the `paymentRequest()` function we're telling the browser to show the payment popup and ask for the credit card informations of the user.
+By calling the `show()` method on the `paymentRequest()` function we're telling the browser to show the payment popup and ask for the credit card information of the user.

 ```js
 function paymentHandlerFactory({ paymentProcessor }) {